Rokavolgy/df/README.md

 dnf install -y spal-release
 ```

 It is also possible to run inside after the build in the container.
+The script installs x264 to /usr/ , it seems /usr/local/ doesn't seem to work if LD_LIBRARY_PATH=/usr/local/lib64:/usr/local/lib:$LD_LIBRARY_PATH is not specified.

 ## Requirements